Secure Shell connects a client with a server via Ethernet. A typical application is open a console and log into a remote machine.

 Since host names can appear in the public key files instead of IP addresses, the server involved needs to know those host names.
 Usually this works fine otherwise edit /etc/hosts at the server

-The server needs to have the clients public keys listed in the ~/.ssh/authorized_keys file.
+The server needs to have the clients public keys listed in its ~/.ssh/authorized_keys file.
+So the public key needs to be exchanged.
+Safe ways doing that are:

-If a ssh connection using password logging is possible, then the key of the client can be copied and appended to the servers ssh keys over the network:
+If a ssh connection as from a using password logging is possible, then the key of the client can be copied and appended to the servers ssh keys over the network with the following commands that will ask for the password:

 ssh-copy-id <ssh server name or IP> or